noee/mcwsplasmoid/README.md

 *  Under Connections, enter the host names (or addresses) where your MC Servers reside
 *  Click on a host to test the connection
 *  Use the "Appearances" tab to change the plasmoid view options
+*  Use the "Playback" tab to change MCWS playback options
+*  Use the "Search Fields" tab to set MCWS fields sortable or searchable
 *  Hit "OK", you're done!

 Development